MicrosoftDocs/office-developer-lync-evergreen-docs/docs/ucma-sdk/managed-sip-stack-performance-counters.md

 **Applies to:** Lync 2013 | Lync Server 2013

-**In this article**
-About the managed SIP stack performance counters
-Installing and configuring the managed SIP stack performance counters
-Accessing the managed SIP stack performance counters
-In this section

 This section summarizes the managed SIP stack performance counters that are available with UcmaRedist.msi (Microsoft Office Communications Server 2007, Unified Communications Managed API v1.0 Redist).